smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

 Kubernetes Dashboard Visualization
 ----------------------------------

-To visualize the dashboard you need to forward ports to your solution **deployment in Kubernetes**.
+To visualize the dashboard you need to forward ports to your solution **service in Kubernetes**.
 For this solution, the port forward command would be:

 .. code-block::